mantidproject/mantid/docs/source/algorithms/FitIncidentSpectrum-v1.rst

 Description
 -----------

-This algorithm fits and functionalizes an incident spectrum and finds its first derivative
+This algorithm fits and functionalizes an incident spectrum and finds its first derivative.
+FitIncidentSpectrum is able to fit an incident spectrum using:

+1. CubicSpline: A fit using a cubic cline.
+2. CubicSplineViaMantid: A fit with cubic spline using the mantid SplineSmoothing algorithm.
+3. GaussConvCubicSpline: A fit with Cubic Spline using a Gaussian Convolution to get weights
+4. HowellsFunction: A fit with analytical function from Howells et. al.

 Usage
 -----